 The subquery alias name is TerritorySummary and is highlighted in red.

-When this query run, the subquery is first run and the results created.
+When this query runs, the subquery is first to run and the results created.
 The results are then used in the FROM clause as if it were a table.
 When used by themselves these types of queries aren’t very fascinating; however, when used in combination with other tables they are.